Dani has recently become interested in the awesome world of "The Elder Scrolls" and loves coming up with new

 Frequently, the bodies of deceased Nordic warriors reanimate into creatures known as Dragur.
 While the exact origins of this reanimation are unknown, some believe that it may have something to do with their possible interaction of the Dragon Priests of long ago.
 There is at least one instance of a Breton becoming a Dragur, as seen in the Legend of Red Eagle.
 They any living thing they see and can pose quite a danger in large numbers.
 When this happens, many family members regard it as their sworn duty to re-enter their tombs and kill their ancestors.
 However, the Nords don't view this practice as bothersome or disrespectful, but rather view it as putting their family back to rest and reuniting them with Sovengarde.

 More ancient Nord dead are buried in vast burial tombs dotted throughout Skyrim's frozen tundra.
 Some of these tombs, such as Labyrinthian, were entire cities whose ruins are now dedicated as chambers of the dead.

-Other Nords are buried in ground burials, such as the vast and ancient graveyard that made Falkreath famous.
+Other Nords are buried in the ground, such as the vast and ancient graveyard that made Falkreath famous.